edwardcallow/tesco-jargon/c.md

 > Previously known as Privilegecard.

 #### Colleague room card
-*Previously known as colleague room payment card, staffroom card and cardinal card* A card which staff in stores can load money onto and use instead of money to buy drinks and confectionery from vending machines.
+A card which staff in stores can load money onto and use instead of money to buy drinks and confectionery from vending machines.
 Replaced the cardinal card.
+> Previously known as colleague room payment card, staffroom card and cardinal card.

+#### Colleague shop
+Opportunity for in-store staff to purchase end-of-life products, reduced to 1p, in the evenings.
+Intended to reduce food waste from stores.
+Usually located in staff reception.

 #### Combined service desk
 Type of service desk providing both customer service and tobacco kiosk.
 Part of the services department.